 Love Matters Arabic began in 2014 as the first platform in the Arabic language that provided a safe virtual space where young people could engage on subjects related to love, sex and relationships.
 Backed by RNW Media, the platform currently has 4.9 million online users, nearly a million Facebook followers and over 30 million YouTube views.

 Recently, the team set their sights on increasing their audience on Twitter and Instagram and the results have been phenomenal.
 Over the second and third quarter of 2018, the number of Twitter followers increased by 113% – from 21,000 to 44,716.
-In the same time period, the number of Instagram followers rose 520% – from 1,874 to 11,612.
+In the same period, the number of Instagram followers rose 520% – from 1,874 to 11,612.

 Short and sharp

-With a background in journalism, Media and PR, May El-Hosseiny has been social media editor since April 2018 after previously working as a writer and discussion board moderator for Love Matters Arabic.
+With a background in journalism, media and PR, May El-Hosseiny has been social media editor since April 2018 after previously working as a writer and discussion board moderator for Love Matters Arabic.
 She attributes recent successes to a number of factors.
 “There are the technical advances.
 Twitter Moments was crucial in increasing our follower base.
 Twitter Media Studio allows us to post natively so now our mobile users don’t have to click through to an external link – giving our video material a lot more exposure.
 But what it’s really about is delivering short and to-the-point messages – backed by juicy articles.”

 Indeed, most of the top tweets during the last six months were infographics specially designed for social media based on content found on the website.
 An infographic explaining female genitals was particularly popular – bringing in 10,000 new followers in just one night.